The Partae

 How did you first start playing music?

-Please tell us about the sadness around your music:
+Please tell us about the lyrical themes/threads for the album:

 Who are you listening to at the moment?